bobbbay/salo/README.md

 If we can get this, we'll have a path paved out for us.
 The future after this is uncertain, like many things :sparkles:

+As a side note, we currently have a working bootstrap script.
+This'll allow us to create our distribution from another distribution.
+This is the `bin/semcos` file.
+Future plans contain a graphical installer, which would replace the bootstrap script, on a Live CD, which would replace the need for an existing distribution.
+This would knowck off the first two requirments on the Distrowatch list.

 ## Installation

 ```bash